-PHS Champion Training
+PHS Supporter Training

 Build the foundational knowledge required to begin addressing psychological health and safety in your workplace.
 Gain an expert overview of the core concepts and components of the National Standard of Canada for Psychological Health and Safety in the Workplace, the benefits of addressing PHS and initial steps for improving PHS in the workplace.

-PHS Advisor Training
+PHS Navigator Training

 This training will give you the skills to implement the National Standard of Canada for Psychological Health and Safety in the Workplace.
 Developed to provide an experiential learning opportunity, this training prepares agents to assess readiness for change, apply tools to analyze psychological health and safety, and prepare an implementation plan.